 If the pain is tolerable then it is prudent to pursue a course of “observation” because most cases of calcific tendonitis will resolve spontaneously.
 Yes.. in many, the calcium will dissolve and go away.

-If, however, your pain is very severe, your surgeon might send you to a radiologist who can perform an ultrasound.
+If, however, your pain is very severe, the most effective way to alleviate your pain is to send you to a radiologist who will perform an ultrasound.
 After he/she identifies the calcium deposit, they place a needle inside it and “wash it out.”
 The relief is usually immediate and profound.

 Do I Need Surgery For Calcium in my Rotator Cuff?